mmgreiner/mmgreiner.github.io/content/post/2024-11-12-rails-tips.md

 This will also ask you if you want to delete all the *erb* files.

-## Slim
+### Slim

-After [haml] I moved on to using [slim], which is even more precise.
+After [haml] I moved on to using [slim], which is even more concise.
 You can add it to the Gemfile `bundle add slim-rails`, and then start using it.
 Basically, it is like haml without the `%` for html tags.

 To always use it when generating views, create the project as follows: